 The elderly and disabled also qualify for transportation services in taxis or specially adapted vehicles.
 This option is available to those who are unable to travel by regular public transport.

 The Swedish pension system

-All Swedish citizens are entitled to a pension after they retire.
+All Swedish citizens are entitled to a national retirement pension after they retire.
 People can choose to start receiving their pension between the ages of 61 and 67.

 There are several different sources that make up a Swedish pension.
 People who have worked and lived in Sweden will get a national retirement pension based on the income on which they have paid tax.
 The national retirement pension consists of income pension, premium pension and guarantee pension.

-Altogether, 65 per cent of pensioners’ total income derives from the public pension system.
+Altogether, around 70 per cent of pensioners’ total income derives from the public pension system.
 For added security, many choose to supplement their retirement benefits with private pension savings.

 Preventive care keeps older people healthier

 Several new forms of effective preventive healthcare for the elderly have been introduced in recent years, and are attracting increasing levels of interest.

 One example is physical activity on prescription, both for preventive purposes and as a form of treatment.
 Older people are prescribed not just exercise in general but a certain type of physical activity, sometimes in combination with medication, with doctors monitoring the results.

 Personal injury is one of the main health problems among older people, so considerable efforts are made to reduce injuries from falls.
 Information is made available to the elderly, and special municipal ‘fixers’ help with things like curtain-hanging and changing light bulbs in the home.